How to Build a Workers' Comp Return-To-Work Program: A Step-By-Step Guide

 - Roles and Responsibilities: Outline exactly what is expected of the employee, the supervisor, the return-to-work coordinator, and the insurance carrier.

-A workers compensation return-to-work program will fail without dedicated oversight.
-You need a specific person or a small team responsible for administering the program, acting as the central communication hub for all involved parties, and ensuring the program is being administered correctly.
+Having a dedicated employee that focuses on your injured workers and their return-to-work progress is key to success.
+A specific person or a small team should be responsible for administering the program, acting as the central communication hub for all involved parties, and ensuring the program is being administered correctly.

 If you are establishing a team, consider including an HR representative, a frontline supervisor, and a member of senior management to ensure the program has leadership support.